 - Seattle Children's Hospital

 - University of California Health

 - University of Vermont Medical Center

 Climate Action Playbook

-The Climate Action Playbook captures how hospitals are demonstrating commitment.
-It’s intended to inspire and encourage hospitals to engage further in climate action, providing a vivid path forward to achieving measurable progress and outcomes.
-The time has never been more critical for hospitals and healthcare to take action.
+The Climate Action Playbook captures examples of the many ways Health Care Climate Council members are moving toward climate-smart health care.
+The playbook is intended to inspire hospitals to engage further in climate action, and provide a vivid path forward to achieving measurable progress and outcomes.
+Download resources related to the playbook.

 About the Health Care Climate Council

 Climate Resilience Section